pavitrabhalla/GoMail/README.md

 <b>&#47;api&#47;v1&#47;email&#45;service&#47;send&#45;mail&#47;</b>
 <h6>Request Parameters:</h6>
 1. <u>Content&#45;Type</u>: Use "application/json", if sending a JSON body without attachments.
 To send attachments, use "multipart/form-data"
-2. <u>from&#95;address</u>(String): A single email adrress as string.
+2. <u>from&#95;address</u>(String): A single email addrress as string.
 This will be the "from" address displayed in the email.
 If this is not passed, a default address will be used to send the email.
 3. <u>to&#95;addresses</u>(String): Multiple recipient email addresses delimited by a space.
 This is a required field.
 4. <u>subject</u>(String): Subject for the email.
 Defaults to empty.
 5. <u>body</u>(String): Accepts plain/text or HTML formatted string.
 This will be the body of the email.